docker-library/ghost/README.md

 You can also see this information in the Dockerfile and in the Travis builds.

-## Developer setup

-[I open sourced](https://github.com/firepress-org/ghost-local-dev-in-docker) the local setup.
-This is a workflow to run Ghost locally within a Docker container.
-It allows you to easily develop Ghost themes and/or Ghost itself.

 ## Why forking the official Dockerfile?

-I tweaked elements like:
+I tweaked few elements like:

 - Ghost container is running under [tini](https://github.com/krallin/tini#why-tini)
-- Using `node:8.11.3-alpine` instead of Node:6
-- Better ENV VAR management
+- A cleaner ENV VAR management
 - Uninstall the `ghost cli` to safe few bytes in the docker image
 - In the future, the image will support multi-stage build